hellenaw/LeetCode/Array:String/README.md

 	3. 2 != nums[0] (which is 1), so now nums = [1,2,2] & k = 1
    since only first two elements matter, this is correct and since k represents the index of the last unique element, we need to increase it by 1 to have it be the number of unique elements.

+RemoveElement.java

+	we are really only interested to do smth with numbers that are NOT val, namely to put them at the front of the array. we create an int and set it to 0. suppose we have a case where nums = [3,2,2,3] and val = 3 first, 3 = 3. nothing happens. k remains 0. next, 2 != 3. lets add 2 into nums at index k and increment it. next, 2 is again not equal 3. add 2 to nums at index k, nums[1]. also increment k. k is now 2. since 3 = 3 for the last element of nums, do nothing.